Main Departmental Office

 Graduate Faculty: Allison, Bruner, Cawyer, DeLoach, Gossett, Rhea, Taylor, Wheeless.

 The Department of Communication Studies offers the following degrees:

 Theory and research in communication studies examine communication in human affairs and the symbolic processes through which humans interact.
 The curriculum is designed to facilitate student mastery of theory and research, to develop student research capabilities and to enhance student preparation for a variety of careers or for further graduate study.

-The department offers course work in rhetorical, performance and social science traditions.
+The department offers course work in rhetorical, performance, and social science traditions.
 Students are afforded opportunities to explore communication from applied and theoretical perspectives using analytical, critical, quantitative and qualitative methodologies.
-Course work features the investigation of communication in interpersonal, organizational, aesthetic, health, cultural, intercultural, legal, political and international contexts.
-Students will encounter topics such as gender and diversity issues, social change, conflict and narrative.
-The graduate experience often is enhanced by opportunities to engage in consulting; conducting research with faculty members; and participating in regional and national festivals and professional conferences, and/or internships with corporations, social service organizations, arts organizations and government agencies.
+Course work features the investigation of communication in interpersonal, organizational, aesthetic, health, cultural, legal, political and international contexts.
+Among the topics that students will encounter in their graduate program are gender and diversity issues, social influence, ethics, narrative and social change.
+The graduate experience often is enhanced by opportunities to engage in consulting; conducting research with faculty members; and participating in regional and national festivals and professional conferences, and/or internships with corporations, social service organizations, arts organizations, and government agencies.

 Teaching assistantships are awarded competitively to prospective students with excellent academic backgrounds and potential as effective classroom teachers.
 Interested individuals should contact the department office for application materials.